OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 ```

 From your phone, send a message like `V?` (not case sensitive) to the FONA.
-It will reply with the expected tension.
+It will reply with the expected tension, as shown below.

 Notice in the console above when the request is received, and when the response is sent (before deleting the incoming message).